-- Rejection of too-weak passwords in statements that assign passwords (such as CREATE USER and ALTER USER statements), and passwords given as arguments to the PASSWORD() function. - Assessing the strength of potential passwords for the VALIDATE\PASSWORD\STRENGTH() SQL function.
+- Rejection of too-weak passwords in statements that assign passwords (such as CREATE USER and ALTER USER statements). - Assessing the strength of potential passwords for the VALIDATE\PASSWORD\STRENGTH() SQL function.

 For information about writing this type of plugin, see Section 4.4.10, "Writing Password-Validation Plugins".